Related articles in the Compliance for DevOps Teams series:

 Attackers first gained access to the system in late August and deployed malware to exfiltrate some patient and employee data.
 Since the first exploit went undetected, the ransomware attack was launched nearly a month later.
 This attack secured patient data that included names, contact information, dates of birth, clinical and prescription data, and in some cases, social security numbers.

-Since the attack, Nebraska Medicine has upped its network monitoring tools and is continuing to regularly audit its systems for any unauthorized access.
+Since the attack, Nebraska Medicine has upped its network monitoring tools and is continuing to regularly audit its systems for any unauthorised access.
 These remediation steps, and the fact the attackers were able to access the system for almost a month, exposed the weaknesses in its security strategy—rules #2 and 3 were not followed, and the administrative and technical safeguards were inadequate.

 Why this matters to you

 Compliance is a journey, not a destination.
 That’s why everyone needs to play their part to enable continuous compliance that evolves with business objectives.
-Compliance cannot fall onto one person—developers aren’t security experts, and security teams aren’t development specialists.
+Compliance cannot autumn onto one person—developers aren’t security experts, and security teams aren’t development specialists.
 SecOps teams are responsible for effectively communicating what developers need to do, and DevOps teams must execute this at the application level.

 Following the HIPAA standards, here’s a couple of examples of how everyone contributes to upholding compliance:

-- Administrative safeguards: Management is responsible for identifiying and analyzing any potential risks and developing appropriate policies.
+- Administrative safeguards: Management is responsible for identifiying and analysing any potential risks and developing appropriate policies.
 Security teams must carefully assign and maintain access based on the user’s role.
 Management handles workforce training and management to ensure employees are well-versed in the overall strategy.

 - Physical safeguards: This falls on the physical security department.
 They must ensure that access to the building and server rooms is controlled and monitored.